SSN Regex Java Validator

 What is SSN Regex?

 A Social Security Number (SSN) is a 9-digit identifier issued by the U.S. government.
-The standard format is:
+It follows this format:

 AAA-GG-SSSS